Skip to content

 Views:

-If you think someone is using your number, there are several actions you can take.
-Note that we can only resolve Social Security number reporting problems on our own records.
+If you think someone is using your Social Security number (SSN), there are several actions you can take.

-If you believe someone is using your Social Security number to work, get your tax refund, or other abuses involving a taxes, contact the IRS online or call 1-800-908-4490.
+• Contact the Internal Revenue Service (IRS) at 1-800-908-4490 or visit them online, if you believe someone is using your SSN to work, get your tax refund, or other abuses involving taxes.

 More Information